Beaver Falls: The Crown Jewel of Havasupai

 Many people say Beaver Falls is the highlight of their Havasupai adventure- and it’s easy to see why.
 The falls are absolutely enchanting, and the invitation to splash, swim, and explore this natural playground is impossible to resist.
 Beaver Falls captures everything we love about Havasupai: fun, beauty, and pure adventure, all wrapped into one unforgettable place.

-📌 Pro Tip: Before you hit the trail, prep a hot lunch and pack it in a high-quality food thermos.
-After hours of hiking, there’s nothing better than opening your pack to find a warm, ready-to-eat meal waiting for you at the falls.
+Before you hit the trail, prep a hot lunch and pack it in a high-quality food thermos.
+After hours of hiking, there’s nothing better than opening your pack to find a warm, ready-to-eat meal waiting for you.

 They are lightweight, durable, and keep your food warm for hours.